 Although I understand why the song has remained with him (its textual theme is very much Youp's theme of life)- there are many other songs I could mention.
 My personal favorite is called 'Per Ongeluk' (1995).
 The lyrics are fantastic (can be translated as 'by accident) implying that he would rather die by some freak and unexpected accident than by a long painful disease or as a drooling old man.
 Meanwhile he is envisioning quite terrible ways in which such a fatal accident could take place, which makes it funny, melancholic and harrowing at the same time.

-His current show ('Licht') features a song called 'Kamertje van Toen', and it is one of the better songs Youp and I have written lately.
+Another show ('Licht') features a song called 'Kamertje van Toen', and it is one of the better songs Youp and I have written lately.
 It's about how he lived in a small room as a student, and may return to a room like that in an old people's home.
 Nowadays Youp tends to demand a lighter and more sparse instrumentation in the songs.
 On stage he is accompanied by just one guitar.
 Although often it is too sparse for my liking (my songs simply work better when the full range of harmony, bass and melody is represented) this one turned out just fine.
-I have posted the demo I made for Youp, I am sure he won't mind though the show is still running.
+I have posted the demo I made for Youp.

 I wrote and played the title track for the movie 'Night of Doom' ('Nacht zonder Zegen') but wherever you look, for some reason my name has vanished completely from the credit list and only Rick van der Linden is mentioned as composer and musician.
 I remember there was some confusion after our manager came up with the idea of working together on this project, that was originally Rick's job.
 I wrote this track, it was accepted as title music but perhaps that was one step too far for Rick, who had never really wanted to give away that assignment, of course.
 Anyway, too late to ask him now.